 North Carolina Virtual Public School (NCVPS) is an online school community that will serve K-12 public school students throughout the state of North Carolina.
-Beginning in June of 2007, NCVPS will provide courses for students who want access to learning opportunities in addition to the courses currently offered at their school.
+NCVPS will provides courses for students who want access to learning opportunities in addition to the courses currently offered at their school.

-Because they are taught online, courses may be completed at school, at home or other settings where a computer and Internet connection that meet the requirements are located.
-The first offerings are aimed primarily at high school students, but some middle school students will be allowed to take high school courses.
+Because they are taught online, courses may be completed at school, at home, or other settings where a computer and Internet connection that meet the requirements are located.
 NCVPS courses are offered free of charge to public school students.